 You’d be spending close to $800 dollars on presents, not even counting the end-of-year holidays.
 And according to the National Retail Federation, in 2017 consumers were set to spend an average of $967 on winter holidays alone.

-We spoke to an expert for ways to save on unique gifts for kids and adults alike, without sacrificing quality.
+Of course, creating a solid budget, and possibly using apps to track your spending, is a good way to start.
+But to go a step further, we spoke to an expert for ways to save on unique gifts for kids and adults alike, without sacrificing quality.

 Retail analyst James Dion, founder and president of Dionco Inc., a Chicago-based retail consulting firm says, “I’m a huge, huge believer in Costco.”